 4. Calls for additional support BPD / BCFD.

 5. Assistant Directors or Director notified.

 6. Analysis of the critical information if serious and continuing threat remains send the warning(s).

-8. Use Public Address and Alertus systems (if appropriate).
+8. Use Public Address (if appropriate).

 9. Establish command post (if appropriate).

 10. React, coordinate, implement, and mitigate the effect.